steph-query/craft-serverless-template/README.md

+Create a fullstack single page application using the serverless framework!
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and [CRAFT](https://github.com/stoyan/craft).

 ## Tweaks I made to the fork:

+- Initialized a serverless framework project.
+- Added a `services` directory to deliniate the react application from the serverless services.
 - Added `styled-components` to the `package.json`, because I never want to be without it again.
-- Added a the directory `src/utils` to keep API and Style files.
+- Added a the directory `src/utils` to keep API and global style vars for the design library.

+## Deployment

+The project extends the standard `sls.yml` with a couple of CloudFormation templates to set up AWS CodeBuild and AWS CodePipeline.

+*The good*:
+- You get CI for your SPA without having to deal with GUI bullcrap that comes with setting up all these goddam AWS services!
+Hooray!
+- You get a single deployment process for all the services you set up outside of your SPA!
+Hip hip, hooray!

+*The bad*:
+- You are locked into AWS... for now. (golden handcuffs!)

+## Extending the serverless setup:

+- You can add more YAML files and reference in the same way we reference CodeBuild and CodePipeline configs in their respective files.
+- If you add a new serverless plugin to your setup, make sure to add it to `package.json`.
+That way it will automatically be included in AWS CodeBuild process, and you will not have to keep updating `buildpsec.yml`.

+## The frontend:

 ### A bit about styles